Describing Places ESL Activities, Games and Worksheets

 ESL Describing Places Games - Vocabulary and Speaking: Matching, Gap-fill, Describing, Guessing, Freer Practice - Upper-intermediate (B2) - 35 minutes

 Here are three describing places games to help students practice adjectives that describe places.
-First, students play a matching game where they take turns picking up a sentence card, reading it out and placing it face-up.
+First, students play a matching game where they take turns picking up a sentence card and reading it out.
 Students then race to find an adjective to match the sentence.
 The first student to find the right adjective picks up the adjective card and reads out the complete sentence.
 If the adjective is correct, the student wins and keeps the cards.
 The student with the most pairs of cards at the end of the game wins.
 Next, students use the cards to play a pelmanism game where they take turns to turn over one adjective card and one sentence card.
-If the adjective matches the sentence, the student reads the sentence aloud, keeps the cards, and has another turn.
+If the adjective matches the sentence, the student reads the sentence aloud, keeps the cards and has another turn.
 The student with the most pairs of cards at the end wins.
 After that, students play a describing game with the adjectives.
-Students take it in turns to pick up a card and make a sentence describing the adjective using the word BLANK for the adjective.
+In teams of two, students take turns picking up a card and making a sentence describing the adjective using the word 'blank' for the adjective.
 Their partner then has one chance to guess the adjective.
 If the guess is right, the team keeps the card.
 If not, the other team has one guess to try to steal the adjective.
 The team with the most cards at the end of the game wins.

 Adjective Land Preview